Serve Rotation (Doubles)

 Also known as: doubles serve order, server rotation

-In doubles, a team keeps serving with each partner taking a turn as the server, switching service courts after every point won, until the team faults and the serve passes to the opponents.
+In doubles, a side keeps possession.
+At the same time, each player takes a turn delivering, switching courts after every point won, until both have faulted and possession passes to the opponents.

-In doubles, a serving team does not lose the serve after a single fault.
-The first partner serves from the right court when their team's score is even and the left court when it is odd, switching courts with their partner every time the team scores.
-When that server's team commits a fault, the serve does not automatically go to the other team — it first passes to the partner, who becomes the second server and continues serving from wherever the team's score now places them.
-Only when the second server also faults does the serve pass to the opposing team, an event called a side out.
+One fault does not end a side's possession.
+The first player delivers from the right court when their score is even and the left when it is odd, swapping sides with their teammate on every point scored.
+On a fault, possession does not cross the net.
+This means it passes to the teammate, who becomes second in the order and continues from whichever side the current score places them.
+Only when the second of the pair also faults does possession cross over, an event called a side out.

-One exception trips up almost every new doubles player: at the very start of the game, the first serving team only gets one server before the serve passes to the opponents, instead of the usual two.
-This is because, logically, at 0-0 neither partner has "already served" yet, so the rotation restarts fresh with the returning team once the first fault happens.
+One exception trips up almost every newcomer.
+This means at the very start of a game, the side going first gets only one turn rather than the usual two.
+Logically, at 0-0 neither player has had a turn yet, so the order restarts fresh with the receiving side once the first fault happens.

-Score is called as three numbers in doubles — the serving team's score, the receiving team's score, and the server number (1 or 2) — precisely because the rotation depends on which partner is currently serving.
-Losing track of the server number is the single most common doubles scoring dispute among newer teams.
+The score is called as three numbers precisely because the order depends on which of the pair is currently up.
+Losing track of that third number is the single most common scoring dispute among newer pairs.

 Example